Port Perry: Culture and recreation

 Port Perry's Victorian-era downtown is a tourist destination, with clothing stores, restaurants, cafés, bookstores, galleries and antique shops.
 In the summer, the town features the festivals Mississauga First Nation Pow Wow, the Highland Games, the Dragon Boat Races and StreetFest.
 Port Perry is also home to the Theatre on The Ridge summer theatre festival featuring 6 shows performed at Townhall 1873 during July and August.
 Its annual fair, held every Labour Day weekend, has been running for over 150 years.
 There are also golf courses, both public and private.
 Other attractions in Port Perry and surrounding area include the Great Blue Heron Charity Casino, Scugog Memorial Library (featuring the Kent Farndale Art Gallery), the Scugog Shores Historical Museum and the Town Hall 1873 Centre for the Performing Arts.

 At many local farms, visitors may pick their own seasonal fruit (strawberries, raspberries, apples).
 In the summer, bass tournaments and lakeside activities are also featured.

 The Lake Scugog shoreline offers two popular lakeside parks, Palmer and Birdseye.
 There are active fishing seasons, both winter and summer.
 In the winter months, Lake Scugog is dotted with ice-fishing huts and is a destination for ice fishermen and snowmobilers.

+Scugog Community Recreation Centre

+The township of Scugog built the Scugog Community Recreation Centre in the late 1977 as a replacement for the old downtown arena.
+The original facility contained just one pad with 6 dressing rooms.
+In 1995 a community centre was built and In 2004 there was a second pad attached to the complex.

+The Rec centre contains: 2 Ice Rinks, 2 seasonal floor pads in the summer, 3 meeting rooms, 1 banquet hall, 1 commercial kitchen and 2 multi purpose rec rooms.
+The centre also hosts the Scugog Sports Hall of Fame, and is the main hub for Camp Scugog.

+The arena is home to North Durham Minor Hockey, the Central Ontario Wolves and the Port Perry Lumberjacks.